-There are three ways a project can come before the minister for a decision about whether or not an environment effects statement (EES) is needed:
+There are three ways a project can come before the Planning Minister for a decision about whether or not an environment effects statement (EES) is needed:

-- the project proponent (i.e. a person in favour of the project) refers the project to the minister; or
+- the project proponent (i.e. a person in favour of the project) refers the project to the Planning Minister; or

-- a decision-maker under another Act refers the project to the minister; or
+- a decision-maker under another Act refers the project to the Planning Minister; or

-- the minister decides to examine the project.
+- the Planning Minister decides to examine the project.

-For public works arranged by the minister, an EES must be prepared (s 3(1) EE Act).
+For public works arranged by the Planning Minister, an EES must be prepared (s 3(1) EE Act).

-Other decision-makers (including other government ministers and VCAT) who have to make a decision that could significantly affect the environment may seek advice from the minister about whether an EES is needed (s 8).
+Other decision-makers (including other government ministers and VCAT) who have to make a decision that could significantly affect the environment may seek advice from the Planning Minister about whether an EES is needed (s 8 EE Act).

-Apart from the government’s public projects, the decision-making processes in which an EES is needed include:
+Apart from the government’s public projects, the decision-making processes in which an EES may be needed include:

-- The A change made to a legal document or Act of parliament. of a planning scheme.
-Here, the same inquiry panel performs both functions: Something of value, such as money, given by one person to another person as part of a contract. of submissions on the proposed rezoning (see ‘Planning schemes’, above) and on the EES.
+- The amendment of a planning scheme.
+Here, the same inquiry panel performs both functions: consideration of submissions on the proposed rezoning (see ‘Planning schemes’) and on the EES.